Student Robotics has written a module —

 As well as the attributes listed above, the Robot class also has the following attributes, which you may find useful:

 - The number of the zone that the robot is associated with.
-An integer from 0 to 3 inclusive.
+Either

 - Either “comp” or “dev”.
 When in a competition match, this will be “comp”, and at all other times this will be “dev”.